CP1404/Practicals/prac_06/README.md

     Note: Python has built in date and time functionality in the **datetime** module, so you would not usually write your own class to store a date, but this is a good practice exercise.

-3. Create a program that uses a list of **Person** objects.
-    Each Person object records the first-name, last-name and age.
-    The user can type in the details of any number of people.
-The code generates a table formatted with the first-names, last-names, and ages of the people (perhaps sort the people into order based on their ages).

 ![GitHub logo](../images/03image2.png)
 ## Try using the command line for Git